MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/admin-view-apps.md

 ![File and Share](./media/admin-view-apps/excel-view.png)

 ## Next steps
-In this topic, you learned how to download and view a list of apps created in an environment within your organization.
+In this quickstart, you learned how to download and view a list of apps created in an environment within your organization.
 Next, learn how to manage the apps created in your organization.

 > [!div class="nextstepaction"]
 > [Manage apps created in your organization](admin-manage-apps.md)